manuelulreich/2DQuantumDotHartreeFock/README.md

 README

 The simulation can either be run with input from the console (the program asks for input after starting it), or directly with precompiled parameters.
-The readme is intended as a general overview, as the code has a lot of comments and is more or less self-explanatory, especially in context of the written project thesis.
+The readme is intended as a general overview, as the code has a lot of comments and is more or less self-explanatory.
 The codebase essentially consists of four classes in the "PA" namespace:
 1. Hamiltonian
 2. Solver